Football Nonsense

 DoubleTree by Hilton London Elstree

-Smart hotel near Elstree and Borehamwood, with comfortable rooms, a restaurant, and a bar.
-Great for fans who want something more comfortable and are happy to drive or take a taxi to the ground.
+A smart hotel near Elstree and Borehamwood, offering comfortable rooms, a restaurant, and bar.
+A great option for fans who want something a bit more comfortable and are happy to drive or taxi to the ground.
+Good quality and reliable.

 Location: Elstree / Borehamwood | Book: hilton.com